 An essential team of change champions operated at the forefront of the OCM efforts.
-Champions, enlisted from all levels of the organisation, contributed to the OCM efforts in three ways:
+Champions, enlisted from all levels of the organization, contributed to the OCM efforts in three ways:

 - They were a credible source of information about the change initiative for their fellow employees and communicated with employee stakeholders in an honest, peer-to-peer exchange.

-- They provided feedback about how the change initiative was perceived throughout the organisation.
-Transparent communications back to leaders – even to share negative responses to the programme – were highly valued.
+- They provided feedback about how the change initiative was perceived throughout the organization.
+Transparent communications back to leaders – even to share negative responses to the program – were highly valued.

 - They functioned as a focus group for the transformation; as the first to hear sensitive messages, they gave honest opinions about how stakeholders would respond.
 As such, change champions became trusted advisers to change leaders.

 OCM efforts paid dividends throughout the initiative by shaping communications, but OCM also continues to contribute to sustaining change solutions once they’re operational.
-Organisations often focus on OCM as they plan and implement transformations.
-As an ongoing discipline however, OCM sets transformed organisations on a path of continued success.
-Through their change initiative, this bank’s leaders realised the value of establishing a permanent change management group.
+Organizations often focus on OCM as they plan and implement transformations.
+As an ongoing discipline however, OCM sets transformed organizations on a path of continued success.
+Through their change initiative, this bank’s leaders realized the value of establishing a permanent change management group.